MariaanaT/MariaanaT.github.io/index.md

 ### Spreading of COVID-19

 Study on the spreading of COVID-19 based on data from European Centre for Disease Prevention and Control.
 The dataset is updated daily.
-The plots are updated about one a week, previous update has been done 21st Nov 2020.
+The plots are updated about one a week, previous update has been done 13th Dec 2020.

 * The main results can be found from [this notebook](http://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/01d117fefa465477d4c284b8fce552b4366c122c/COVID-19%20study%20ECDC.ipynb).
 The source code can be found from [here](https://github.com/MariaanaT/COVID-19-Dashboard/blob/master/COVID-19%20study%20ECDC.ipynb).
 * There is [another notebook](http://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/01d117fefa465477d4c284b8fce552b4366c122c/COVID-19%20study%20ECDC-Global%20Timeseries.ipynb) visualizing the spread of the COVID-19 globally using also animations.
 The source code for this notebook is [here](https://github.com/MariaanaT/COVID-19-Dashboard/blob/master/COVID-19%20study%20ECDC-Global%20Timeseries.ipynb).